apmath/apmath.github.io/index.markdown

 ---

 I am an educator and technology enthusiast from the New England region in the United States.
 On this site I share content related to my past and present teaching experiences, mainly focusing on the advanced placement (AP) calculus curriculum.
-Many of the links on the <i> courses</i> page point to materials on the college board website but you'll also find other bookmarks and resources I've used in my classroom over the years.

 <p align="center"><img src="../d-img/profile.jpeg" border="2"> <br />
-[ <a href="/d-dl/vitae_web.pdf" target="_blank"> my vitae</a> ] </p>
+[ <a href="/d-dl/vitae_web.pdf" target="_blank">vitae</a> ] </p>

 <!--